 Chapter 3.
 Discrete Processes and Business Processes

-A discrete event process, or simply discrete process (DP), consists of a partially ordered set of events such that each of them causes zero or more discrete state changes of affected objects.
+A discrete process (DP), or discrete event process, consists of a partially ordered set of events such that each of them causes zero or more discrete state changes of affected objects.
 When two or more events within such a process have the same order rank, this means that they occur simultaneously.
 A discrete process may be an instance of a discrete process type defined by a discrete process model.

 A business process (BP) is a discrete process that involves activities performed by organizational agents qua one of their organizational roles defined by their organizational position.
 Typically, a business process is an instance of a business process type defined by an organization or organizational unit (as the owner of the business process type) in the form of a business process model.